-All requests to enhance the State rights of way with aesthetic features, art murals, banners, or road structure embellishments will be reviewed by the proper District Traffic Engineer/Manager, and forwarded on to the State Office of Traffic Operations, or forwarded directly to the Office of Maintenance - Landscape Architecture Unit for their comments and then on to Traffic Operations for comments prior to approval.
+All requests to enhance the State rights of way with non-vegetative enhancement features (art, aesthetic features, art murals, banners, or road structure embellishments) will be reviewed by the proper District Traffic Engineer/Manager, and forwarded on to the State Office of Traffic Operations, or forwarded directly to the Office of Maintenance - Landscape Architecture Unit for their comments and then on to Traffic Operations for comments prior to approval.
 Formal approval will be granted by the District Engineer unless, it is located on a limited access or Interstate facility.